What type of content do you primarily create?

 Adobe Audition is an industry-leading audio editing software in a class of its own.
 Packed with an expansive toolkit, it enables professional-grade editing, mixing, restoration, and sound design.
 While its advanced feature set may involve a steeper learning curve, Audition is the gold standard for podcast producers demanding meticulous control over every detail.

 Many podcasters have experienced the horror of recording with a remote guest whose internet is glitchy—or cuts out entirely.
-It's no fun.
+It's no fun, and in 2025, with more shows going remote than ever, reliable recording software is essential for podcast production.

 Podcastle: Best for AI-powered sound editing